 Acme Township's climate is affected a great deal by its location near Grand Traverse Bay.
 It simulates a marine-like climate that moderates temperature and precipitation, allowing for a longer frost-free growing period for plants that would not normally be feasible at this latitude.
-The average maximum and minimum temperatures in January are 30 degrees and 17 degrees, and in July they are 82 degrees and 59 degrees.
-The average rainfall is 29 inches and the average snowfall is 70-80 inches.
+The average maximum and minimum temperatures in January are 30 degrees and 17 degrees, 70-80 inches.